 How much does it cost to administer?

-That will vary by vendor.
-As of February 5, 2016, there were 21 vendors that have received interim approval as OAS CAHPS Survey vendors.
+The cost will vary by vendor.
+As of March 31, 2021, there are 17 vendors that have received approval as OAS CAHPS Survey vendors.
 All survey vendors listed on the OAS CAHPS website are qualified to administer the OAS CAHPS Survey and have met the requirements for conducting the survey on behalf of Medicare-certified HOPDs and ASCs.
 Please contact vendors for pricing; the current list of approved vendors is available here.

 What should I ask vendors before selecting one?